lmfit/uncertainties/doc/user_guide.rst

 Existing calculation code can use such numbers as input, usually run with no or little modification, and automatically produce results with uncertainties.

+All the functions from the :mod:`uncertainties` package can be accessed through the usual package import:

+  >>> import uncertainties

 .. index::
    pair: number with uncertainty; creation